 How Do I Find the Words to Thank Someone Who Saved My Life?

-On the day after my blood and marrow transplantation (BMT) at Roswell Park Cancer Institute in March 2016, I wrote a thank you card to my donor.
+On the day after my blood and marrow transplantation (BMT) at Roswell Park Comprehensive Cancer Center in March 2016, I wrote a thank you card to my donor.
 “Dear donor….
 With sincerest thanks, Recipient.”

 The rule at Roswell Park is that all communication between donor and recipient during the first year is censored and edited for anonymity so that neither party feels responsible or guilty should something go wrong.